-- a) acquisitions and disposals of equity investments, companies or business units, mineral and property rights, transfers of assets, mergers, demergers and liquidations of companies exceeding €100 million, without prejudice to Art.
-23.2 of the By-laws; - b) investments in fixed assets exceeding €300 million, or less if of particular strategic importance or if exposed to particular risk; - c) any exploration initiatives and portfolio operations in the E&P sector in new Countries; - d) sale and purchase contracts relating to goods and services other than investments and gas supplies with a total price exceeding €1 billion except for ordinary business operations or of a duration exceeding twenty years; gas supply contracts, or modifications to such contracts, in the amount of at least 3 billion cubic metres per year and with a ten-year duration; - e) financing granted to entities other than subsidiaries: (i) for amounts exceeding €200 million, if the amount is proportionate to the interest held or, (ii) in any amount, if to unrelated companies or the amount is not proportionate to the interest held; - f) issuing by the Company of unsecured and secured guarantees to entities other than subsidiaries: (i) for amounts exceeding €200 million, if in the interest of the Company or of Eni subsidiaries or associated companies, as long as the guarantee is proportionate to the interest held, or (ii) in any case, if the guarantees are issued in the interest of associated companies and the amount is not proportionate to the interest held.
-The Board delegates joint power to the Chief Executive Officer and to the Chairman to issue guarantees referred to in point (i) if the amount is between €100 million and €200 million; - g) Eni SpA intermediation agreements; - appoints and removes acting upon a proposal of the Chief Executive Officer and in agreement with the Chairman and in consultation with the Nomination Committee the Chief Operating Officers and grants their associated powers.
-In the case of appointment of the Chief Executive Officer as General Manager, the proposal is made by the Chairman; - appoints and removes acting upon a proposal of the Chief Executive Officer and in agreement with the Chairman, in consultation with the Nomination Committee, and subject to the favourable opinion of the Board of Statutory Auditors the Officer in charge of preparing financial reports (Financial Reporting Officer), and ensures that he has adequate powers and means to carry out his statutory duties and monitors compliance with the administrative and accounting procedures established by the abovementioned officer; - 17) appoints and removes, acting upon a proposal of the Chairman, in agreement with the Chief Executive Officer and having received the favourable opinion of the Control and Risk Committee, and in consultation with the Board of Statutory Auditors and the Nomination Committee, the Head of Internal Audit Department, ensuring that he has adequate resources to carry out his duties and establishing his remuneration structure in accordance with the Company's remuneration policies, as well as approving the internal audit guidelines 112.
-The Head of Internal Audit Department reports hierarchically to the Board and, on its behalf, to the Chairman, without prejudice to its functional dependence on the Control and Risk Committee and on the Chief Executive Officer, in his capacity as Director in charge of the internal control and risk management system; - 18) appoints, acting upon a proposal of the Chief Executive Officer, in agreement with the Chairman and following consultation with the Nomination Committee, and having received the opinion of the Board of Statutory Auditors, the members of Eni Watch Structure (pursuant to Italian Legislative Decree No. 231/2001) determining its composition; - 19) ensures the designation of a manager responsible for shareholders relations;
+- a) acquisitions and disposals of equity investments, companies or business units, mineral and property rights, transfers of assets, mergers, demergers and liquidations of companies exceeding €100 million, without prejudice to art.
+23.2 of the By-laws; - b) investments in fixed assets exceeding €300 million, or less if of particular strategic importance or if exposed to particular risk; - c) any exploration initiatives and portfolio operations in the E&P sector in new Countries; - d) sale and purchase contracts and contracts relating to the provision of works and services other than investments and gas supplies with a total price exceeding €1 billion except for ordinary business operations or of a duration exceeding twenty years; gas supply contracts, or modifications to such contracts, in the amount of at least 3 billion cubic metres per year and with a ten-year duration; - e) financing granted to entities other than subsidiaries: (i) for amounts exceeding €200 million, if the amount is proportionate to the interest held or, (ii) in any amount, if to unrelated companies or the amount is not proportionate to the interest held; - f) issuing by the Company of unsecured and secured guarantees to entities other than subsidiaries: (i) for amounts exceeding €200 million, if in the interest of the Company or of Eni subsidiaries or associated companies, as long as the guarantee is proportionate to the interest held, or (ii) for any amount, if the guarantees are issued in the interest of associated companies and the amount is not proportionate to the interest held.
+The Board delegates joint power to the Chief Executive Officer and to the Chairman to issue guarantees referred to in point (i) if the amount is between €100 million and €200 million; - g) Eni SpA intermediation agreements. - 15.
+Appoints and removes acting upon a proposal of the Chief Executive Officer and in agreement with the Chairman and following consultation with the Nomination Committee the Chief Operating Officers, defining the content and limits of their powers as well as the provisions for exercising them.
+In the case of appointment of the Chief Executive

+Officer as General Manager, the proposal is made by the Chairman.
+At the time of the appointment and periodically, the Board assesses compliance with the integrity requirements provided for by current legislation for General managers.